Inorganic chemicals

 +How many U.S. water systems have Monobromoacetic acid over the federal limit?

-1 of the 21 public water systems on The Water Map report Monobromoacetic acid at or above its federal limit, spanning 6 U.S. states.
-The full list is on this page.
+Zero of the 23 public water systems in The Water Map dataset currently report Monobromoacetic acid at or above its federal limit.

 +How can I check if Monobromoacetic acid is in my city's tap water?